pb99u069/cardano-api-documentation/examples/hydra-demo.md

     ScriptInEra _ (SimpleScript _ _) -> Left DeserialisationError
 ```

 important: `toCardanoScriptInEra` and `toCardanoAPIData` (which is used by `toCardanoData`) are functions from the `plutus-apps` module `Ledger.Tx.CardanoApi.Internal`.
-This module is an interface to the transaction types from 'cardano-api'
-and gets re-exported through [Ledger.Tx.CardanoAPI](https://github.com/input-output-hk/plutus-apps/blob/main/plutus-ledger/src/Ledger/Tx/CardanoAPI.hs)
+This module is an interface to the transaction types from 'cardano-api' and gets re-exported through [Ledger.Tx.CardanoAPI](https://github.com/input-output-hk/plutus-apps/blob/main/plutus-ledger/src/Ledger/Tx/CardanoAPI.hs)

-## construct the fitting TxOut ctx era
+## construct the fitting txOuts

 ```haskell
 data TxOut ctx era = TxOut (AddressInEra    era)